List of development projects in Dubai

-Global financial crisis of 2008–2009
+Great Recession

-However, due to the 2007–2008 financial crisis, several mega projects had been put on hold, including Palm Islands, Dubailand, the Arabian canal, Dubai Exhibition City, The Lagoons, Jumeirah Garden City.
-Apart from this many supertall skyscrapers have also been put on hold that includes Pentominium, Burj Al Alam, Marina 106, and Dubai Towers Dubai.
+However, due to the Great Recession, several mega projects were put on hold, including the Palm Islands, Dubailand, the Arabian canal, Dubai Exhibition City, The Lagoons, and Jumeirah Garden City.
+Apart from this, many supertall skyscrapers have also been put on hold which includes the Pentominium, Burj Al Alam, Marina 106, and Dubai Towers Dubai.
 Construction on Palm Jebel Ali and The World Islands were expected to be resumed in 2010, however recommencement has been further delayed.
 Construction on other halted projects was thought likely to be resumed in 2011.

-Recovery from global financial crisis
+Recovery from the Great Recession

-A report published by Forbes on October 22, 2012, says Dubai has recovered faster from the financial crisis than most other countries and now its economy is growing in a higher rate than its counterparts because of its zero tax policy and economic free zones.
+A report published by Forbes on October 22, 2012, says Dubai recovered faster from the Great Recession faster than most other countries and now its economy is growing in a higher rate than its counterparts because of its zero tax policy and economic free zones.
 The estimated GDP growth rate of Dubai in 2012 was 4.5%.
 The growth was mainly driven by the tourism, commerce and industrial manufacturing sectors.

 According to the UAE's Ministry of Finance, Dubai's government has allocated 32.3 billion dirhams ($8.8 billion) for infrastructure projects in 2012, marking a return to big spending on such projects as some of these projects had been stalled due to lack of funding.

 In November 2012, Sheikh Mohammed bin Rashid Al Maktoum announced fifteen new projects worth more than $187 million.
 These projects are a part of the municipality's 2013 to 2015 strategic plan of Dubai.